OpenMPT/openmpt/README.md

         don't want this, uncomment `#define NO_DSOUND` in the file `common/BuildSettings.h`.

-        To compile the project, open `mptrack/MPTRACK_10.sln` and hit the compile button.
+        To compile the project, open `build/vs2010/OpenMPT.sln` and hit the compile button.

      -  Visual Studio 2012 Update 4 Professional/Premium/Ultimate (Express
         version is not supported as it does not include MFC).

-        To compile the project, open `mptrack/MPTRACK_10.sln`, confirm the project files upgrade and hit the compile button.
+        To compile the project, open `build/vs2012/OpenMPT.sln` and hit the compile button.

      -  Visual Studio 2013 Update 4 Community/Professional/Premium/Ultimate
         Edition with MBCS MFC Add-On (available at [microsoft.com](https://www.microsoft.com/en-us/download/details.aspx?id=40770)
         ).

-        To compile the project, open `mptrack/MPTRACK_10.sln`, confirm the project files upgrade and hit the compile button.
+        To compile the project, open `build/vs2013/OpenMPT.sln` and hit the compile button.

- -  The VST 2.4 and ASIO SDKs are needed for compiling with VST and ASIO support.
+ -  The VST and ASIO SDKs are needed for compiling with VST and ASIO support.

     If you don't want this, uncomment `#define NO_VST` and `#define NO_ASIO` in the file `common/BuildSettings.h`.